On Computational Poisson Geometry II: Numerical Methods: Numerical Methods

 Irregular meshes can be used to implement probabilistic/statistical methods in Poisson geometry.
 In several of the subsections below we generate irregular meshes by means of random samples drawn from a uniform distribution over the interval \ec{[0,1)}.
-Sometimes for simplicity we use the `corners' of the unit cube on $\RR{m}$,
+Sometimes for simplicity we use the `corners' of the unit cube in \ec{\RR{m}},

 preloaded in Python into a \textsf{NumPy} array called \textsf{Qmesh}.